tjosephcarroll/se-lab18/container/lab1/README.md

 **a)**
-run a container
+run a container,
-stop it
+stop it,
-commit the changes done to a new one
+commit the changes done to a new one.

-let's try it out:
+Let's try it out:
 - we will run a container and jump in the internal shell
 - we will then create a file
 - then exit the container